Article | Last updated: 11/04/2019 | Ministry of Foreign Affairs

 Norway is at the forefront of efforts to ensure that protection of those affected by conflicts or natural disasters is a key component of humanitarian action.
 Ensuring the protection of civilians during a crisis is essential not only for saving lives, but also for strengthening post-crisis efforts relating to reconstruction, reconciliation, the return of displaced people, the reunion of families and the rebuilding of communities.

-Despite the fact that civilians affected by armed conflict have a fundamental right to protection under international humanitarian law, in practice we see that civilians are still those who are hardest hit in conflict situations.
-Civilians are often killed, or they may suffer mutilation or rape, or be forced to flee their homes.
+Despite the fact that civilians affected by armed conflict have a fundamental right to protection under international humanitarian law, in practice it is still civilians who suffer most in conflict situations.
+All too often in conflict situations, civilians are killed or subject to mutilation, rape and forced displacement.

-Norway works actively to promote compliance with the fundamental principle of international humanitarian law that civilians are to be protected from attacks and acts of violence.
-A number of sections and departments at the Ministry are involved in the work in this area, as are the diplomatic and consular missions.
-Our efforts focus on certain topics that we consider to be particularly pressing.
+Norway is working on many fronts to promote compliance with the rules set out in international humanitarian law on the protection of civilians.
+A number of sections and departments at the Ministry are involved in this work, as are the diplomatic and consular missions.
+We focus our efforts on issues that we consider to be particularly pressing.

-Norway places great emphasis on promoting respect for humanitarian principles and international humanitarian law.
-This not only helps to protect civilians, but it also helps to ensure access for humanitarian organisations working to alleviate suffering.
+This work is vital not only to protect civilians, but also to improve humanitarian access for organisations working to alleviate suffering among the civilian population.